Nurturing Mental Well-being in Adolescents this time

 Ans.
 Changes in mood together with abnormal sleeping patterns, appetite loss, declining grades, isolation from social activities and feelings of irritability and hopeless thoughts should trigger a concern about a teen’s mental health.
 You should listen to your gut feeling if you sense irregularities.

 Q4.
-What steps should I take to offer daily mental health assistance to teens?
+What can I do as daily mental health support to teenagers?

 Ans.
 A teenager’s mental wellness can be supported through regular communication sessions and teaching healthy ways to handle life challenges while maintaining daily routines and balanced living choices between sleep, nutrition, exercise and screen time usage.